kengoon/Automator/README.md

     - Ufficially we _**DID NOT TESTED ON MACOS X**_; there are some features that required bash or powershell script that (we think) probably doesn't work

+# How does it works?

+The main programm create a Thread that observe your system and it does actions consequentially.

 # Possible errors:

 - [CRITICAL] [Cutbuffer ] Unable to find any valuable Cutbuffer provider.
 (Appared on Ubuntu 20.04.03)